This is one of a series of articles discussing the 9 key elements you need to get complete career confidence.

 How to identify your personal brand

-If you don’t know what your personal brand says about you, let me share a snippet from my Complete Career Confidence module on Impact.
+If you don’t know what your personal brand says about you, let me share a snippet from the Impact module of the Women In Technology Leadership programme.

 Here are three things you can do to start to identify your personal brand so you better understand the impact you make at work: